Marker Logo

 The U.S. Arsenal was established here in 1827.
 Several of its commanders became prominent in the Civil War, including Capt.
 James Ripley, who became a Brigadier General and Chief of the Army's Ordnance Department; Lt.
 Robert Anderson, who commanded Fort Sumter during its bombardment by the Confederates; and Lt.
 Oliver Otis Howard, who, as a Major General, commanded a corps in the Army of the Potomac and a wing of Sherman's army in its march through Georgia.
 Two Arsenal commanders fought for the Confederacy; Capt.
 Josiah Gorgas, who became a Brigadier General, and Briscoe Baldwin, who served as Chief of Ordnance for Lee's Army of Northern Virginia.
 As a repository of arms and manufacturer of ammunition, the Arsenal was important in Maine's participation in the War for the Union.

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
-In addition, it is included in the The Museum in the Streets®: Augusta, Maine – The Civil War series list.
+In addition, it is included in the The Museum in the Streets: Augusta, Maine – The Civil War series list.
 A significant historical year for this entry is 1827.

 Location.
 44° 18.377′ N, 69° 46.531′ W. Marker is in Augusta, Maine, in Kennebec County.
-Marker is on Union Street just south of Gage Street, on the right when traveling north.
+It is on Union Street just south of Gage Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 97 Gage St, Augusta ME 04330, United States of America.
 Touch for directions.

-Photographed By Devry Becker Jones (CC0), November 11, 2021
+Photographed by Devry Becker Jones (CC0), November 11, 2021

 2. Kennebec Arsenal / L'Arsenal du Kennebec Marker